AnthonyMikh/SGDC/README.md

 SGDC stands for "student's general data collection".
 SGDC is a collection of abstract data structures written in pure C. Unlike many other similar libraries, it doesn't mess around casting from and to `void*`.
 SGDC also isn't built upon `typedef`s so it lets you have several SGDC data structures in one program holding values of different types.

 # Usage
 Suppose you want to have binary tree holding `double`s.
-In order to do it, put `sgdc` directory along with your sources and write in the beginning od code file:
+In order to do it, put `sgdc` directory along with your sources and write in the beginning of code file:
 ```C
 #define T double
 #include "sgdc/bintree/bintree.h"